 After menopause, vaginal pain is typically the result of changes to the vagina caused by low estrogen levels.
 Less estrogen in the body leads to thinner, drier, and less elastic vaginal tissues.
 Penetrative sex may be more painful as a result of these changes, especially if you do not use lubrication.

 Typically, vaginal pain after menopause is easily treatable.
 Over-the-counter lubrication or moisturizers can help during sex.
-Sometimes, people need a prescription from their doctor for estrogen supplements or creams.
+In some cases, you may need a prescription from your doctor for estrogen supplements or creams.
 These treatments can help boost your estrogen levels and restore the vagina‘s natural moisture and flexibility.

 If you‘re experiencing vaginal pain after menopause, talk with your doctor, who will be able to help you find the right treatment.